 - Contracting can be easier and safer to find employment since you’re using an agency.
 But, if you have a niche skillset, you can take the risk and become a consultant

 - Consultants bill clients by project where they charge for designing and implementing their solutions.
-Consultants find their their own work by networking or marketing.
+They find their their own work by networking or marketing.

 - Consultants can set prices on quality and demand, as opposed to just an hourly fee.